aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 # Conclusions

 In this lesson we have learned how to define functions and use positional and keyword arguments.
-In the next lesson we will talk about **variables scope** and discuss which constructs of the language introduce a scope.

 If you liked this lesson and you would like to receive further updates on what is being published on this website, I encourage you to subscribe to the [**newsletter**]( https://techytok.com/newsletter/ )!
 If you have any **question** or **suggestion**, please post them in the **discussion bellow**!